 Drive-up wireless service is being offered to allow UI students, faculty, and staff access to high-speed internet without having to enter campus buildings.

-The service is currently available at the Hancher South Lot (Lot 55), Hawkeye Commuter Lot (Lots 85 and 39), and the Multi-Tenant Facility and Biomedical Research Support Facility parking lots at Oakdale.
-It will soon be offered at the Myrtle Avenue Lot (Lot 48) and other locations.
+The service is currently available at the Hancher South Lot (Lot 55), Hawkeye Commuter Lot (Lots 85 and 39), the Multi-Tenant Facility and Biomedical Research Support Facility parking lots at Oakdale and the Myrtle Avenue Lot (Lot 48).
 Visit the Working Remotely Guide on the ITS website for updates.

 If none of these solutions work for your situation, please request help through the Keep Learning at Iowa page.

 We recognize that some students might not have access to needed equipment or internet services.
 Individual colleges have programs in place to assist students.
 Students who plan to attend class from another location and need assistance with equipment or internet access should communicate their needs to their professor.